stmharry/medg-toolbox/PITCHME.md

 #### No sweat!

-(Information in the table may not be accurate, please correct me) (Need discussion here)
+- Information in the table may not be accurate, please correct me
+- Need discussion here: periodic housekeeping?

 | Type                  | Mount path                             | Purpose                         | Backup                          |
 |-----------------------|----------------------------------------|---------------------------------|---------------------------------|